-Please note- while salary costs will be considered for the Cancer Research Seed Funding Award 2024, the nature of this award is to facilitate research activities that would not have ordinarily been carried out without seed funding.
+Please note- while buy-out/backfill/salary costs will be considered for the Cancer Survivorship Seed Funding Award 2025, the nature of this award is to facilitate research activities that would not have ordinarily been carried out without seed funding.
 Therefore, the award is not intended to solely cover a researcher salary in its entirety.